PacktPublishing/Node-Cookbook-3rd-Ed/08-Dealing-With-Security/content.md

 > ##### JSONSchema ![](../info.png)
 > The `ajv` module uses the JSONSchema format
-> for declare object schemas.
-> Find out more at <http://json-schema.org>
+> for declaring object schemas.
+Find out more at <http://json-schema.org>

 The `register` function, we'll alter like so: